AdaCore/training_material/courses/codepeer/010_codepeer.rst

   + fails to terminate normally

 ..
-   codepeer example (4.1.4 - loop does not complete normally)
+   :toolname:`CodePeer` example (4.1.4 - loop does not complete normally)

 .. code:: Ada
    :number-lines: 1